King Kong (2013 musical): Broadway

 The Broadway premiere of King Kong was originally scheduled to take place in 2014.
-Gerry Ryan of Global Creatures told Australian Radio Station 3AW in January 2014: "I was in New York recently and went to the theatre, and so, they're getting ready – Spider-Man: Turn Off the Darks closed there at the Foxwoods and we'll be opening on December 12 [2014]."
+Gerry Ryan of Global Creatures told Australian Radio Station 3AW in January the same year: "I was in New York recently and went to the theatre, and so, they're getting ready – Spider-Man: Turn Off the Darks closed there at the Foxwoods and we'll be opening on December 12 [2014]".
 Producers soon announced delays.
-By September 2014, Marsha Norman was engaged to rewrite the book.
+By September, Marsha Norman was engaged to rewrite the book.